 Before you conclude that the defining characteristic of the deadlift exercise is hoisting up a very heavy thick barbell, you are very much mistaken.

 The image below shows how to perform a deadlift.
-Don’t let the youth and muscularity of the model deter you.
+Don’t let the youth of the model deter you.

 So very few senior age people do the deadlift, it shouldn’t be surprising that I couldn’t find a photo sequence of an elderly-looking man or woman performing this exercise.
 I found only stills.